becodeorg/free2code/2.CSS/2.BASIC-PROPERTIES/readme.md

 # Basic properties

-We know how to call our elements in css, we have used some basic properties, but there are many many more properties available to you, Picasso!
+We know how to call our elements in css, we have used some basic properties, but there are way many more properties available to you, Picasso!
 In this section you will learn to use a few more interesting properties through short exercises.

 It is important to take your time with these exercises.
 Try to understand what is happening.
 Why is this color changing?
 Why is the size different? etc..